linode/docs/docs/networking/dns/using-your-systems-hosts-file.md

         fe80::f03c:91ff:fe24:3a2f backupserver

 - Block all traffic to and from the domain `example.com`.
-This often the method used when content filtering or blocking advertisements via a hosts file.
+This is frequently used for content filtering or blocking advertisements via a hosts file.

         0.0.0.0 example.com